 The dream of accessing the internet no matter where you live might become a reality sooner than you might think.
-In 2015, SpaceX, the company owned by technology billionaire Elon Musk, announced it was developing such a service called Starlink.
+In 2015, SpaceX, the company owned by technology billionaire Elon Musk, announced it was developing a service called Starlink.
 But what is Starlink, exactly?
-Keep reading as we reveal more about this upcoming and highly ambitious space internet service.
+Keep reading as we reveal more about this highly ambitious space internet service.

 How does Starlink work?